I move: "That the Bill be now read a Second Time."

 I thank Senator Higgins.
 I was generous to her because Senator Colette Kelleher was very brief and did not use all of her five minutes.
 The next speaker, Senator David Norris, has eight minutes.

-I welcome the Minister to the House and commend Senator Warfield on this very important Bill.
+I welcome the Minister of State to the House and commend Senator Warfield on this very important Bill.

 I wish to make two points right at the head.
 The first concerns the definition of "professional".
 I was horrified to hear of the Brazilian church where an attempt was made to convert a young Brazilian person.
 They are wonderful people.
 They are also so physically beautiful.
 They are a great adornment to the gay community in this country.
 I was really horrified by what happened.
 Despite the fairly lengthy and exhaustive list of people who are described as "professional", I wonder whether the person in charge of the church in question would be caught by it.
 I am not sure it all.